Quantum criticality using a superconducting quantum processor

 For instance, competing interactions between quantum particles can lead to the emergence of exotic phases of matter and phase transitions between them~\cite{Vojta2003,Sachdev2011}.
 Of particular interest are quantum many-body systems experiencing a second-order quantum phase transition, as they exhibit quantum criticality~\cite{PhysRevB.14.1165,Laughlin2001,Coleman2005}: an emerging scale-invariance dictating how physical quantities (e.g., susceptibility, specific heat, spectral gap, correlations, etc.) behave close to the transition.
 Quantum criticality is tabulated into universality classes, defined by a set of critical exponents characterizing the nature of the transition.
 Remarkably, universality classes are independent of most of the microscopic details of a quantum system and depend instead on general attributes such as dimension and symmetries.
 Hence, accessing, classifying, and understanding quantum criticality is a formidable fundamental physics challenge.
 A conventional way for investigating quantum criticality in a quantum many-body system consists of studying its ground state properties as a function of a parameter $g$ driving the transition, with the transition taking place at $g=g_\mathrm{c}$, known as the quantum critical point (QCP)~\cite{Sachdev2011}.
 However, obtaining the lowest-energy state of a given Hamiltonian $\hat{\mathcal{H}}(g)$ is a cumbersome task for NISQ devices.

-We bypass this obstacle by leveraging a dynamically-driven phenomenon to access quantum criticality, the Kibble--Zurek (KZ) mechanism~\cite{Kibble1976,Zurek1985}.
-NISQ processors have proven to be well-suited in simulating quantum dynamics~\cite{Barends2015,Zhukov2018,PhysRevA.98.032331,PhysRevLett.121.170501,CerveraLierta2018,Chiesa2019,Smith2019,PhysRevB.101.014411,PRXQuantum.2.010342,Mi2021,Guo2021,Fauseweh2021,Geller2021,Vovrosh2021,randall2021,dumitrescu2021,mi2021b,Xu2021,zhao2021}, as the time-evolution is a unitary operation that can be straightforwardly translated into a shallow quantum circuit in most cases.
-The KZ mechanism is triggered by time-evolving a system from a point A to a point B of its phase diagram at a given rate $\sim T^{-1}$, with the transition happening somewhere on the way.
-With the spectral gap of a quantum system vanishing as $\Delta\sim|g-g_\mathrm{c}|^{z\nu}$ close to a second-order phase transition (with $z,~\nu>0$ the dynamical and correlation length critical exponents, respectively)~\cite{Vojta2003,Sachdev2011}, we expect a characteristic timescale $\tau$ and associated gap scale $\hbar / \tau$, where the adiabaticity of the evolution breaks down.
-It happens at a dimensionless distance $|g-g_c|/g_c \sim\tau/T$ of the critical point, and one finds that $\tau\sim T^{z\nu/(1+z\nu)}$.
+We bypass this obstacle by leveraging a dynamically driven phenomenon to access quantum criticality, the Kibble-Zurek (KZ) mechanism~\cite{Kibble1976,Zurek1985}.
+NISQ processors have proven to be well-suited in simulating quantum dynamics~\cite{Barends2015,Zhukov2018,PhysRevA.98.032331,PhysRevLett.121.170501,CerveraLierta2018,Chiesa2019,Smith2019,PhysRevB.101.014411,PRXQuantum.2.010342,Mi2021,Guo2021,Fauseweh2021,Geller2021,Vovrosh2021,randall2021,dumitrescu2021,mi2021b,Xu2021,zhao2021,Bassman2022,Urbanek2021,Kokcu2022}, as the time evolution is a unitary operation that can be straightforwardly translated into a shallow quantum circuit in most cases.
+The KZ mechanism is triggered by time evolving a system from a point A to a point B of its phase diagram at a given rate $\sim T^{-1}$, with the transition happening somewhere on the way.
+With the spectral gap of a quantum system vanishing as $\Delta\sim|g-g_\mathrm{c}|^{z\nu}$ close to a second-order phase transition (with $z,~\nu>0$ the dynamical and correlation length critical exponents, respectively)~\cite{Vojta2003,Sachdev2011}, we expect a characteristic timescale $\tau$ and associated gap scale $\hbar/\tau$, where the adiabaticity of the evolution breaks down.
+It happens at a dimensionless distance $|g-g_c|/g_c\sim\tau/T$ of the critical point, and one finds that $\tau\sim T^{z\nu/(1+z\nu)}$.
 Likewise, a characteristic length scale $\ell\sim\tau^{1/z}$ emerges.
 It diverges in the adiabatic limit, leading to scale invariance, as one would expect in the ground state of $\hat{\mathcal{H}}(g=g_\mathrm{c})$.